-Table 1.1 (from Eskes et al., 2015) provides an overview of the trace gas species and aerosol quantities relevant for the real-time global atmospheric composition service.
+Table 1.1 (see also Eskes et al., 2015) provides an overview of the trace gas species and aerosol quantities relevant for the real-time global atmospheric composition service.
 Shown are the data sets assimilated (second column) and the data sets used for validation (third column).
-Normal text indicates that substantial data are available to either constrain the species in the analysis, or substantial data are available to assess the quality of the analysis.
-Italic text indicates that measurements are available, but that the impact on the analysis is not very strong or indirect (second column), or that only certain aspects are validated (third column).
+Green colour indicates that substantial data are available to either constrain the species in the analysis, or substantial data are available to assess the quality of the analysis.
+Yellow colour indicates that measurements are available, but that the impact on the analysis is not very strong or indirect (second column), or that only certain aspects are validated (third column).